lightspeedwp/to-vehicles/readme.txt

 === Tour Operator Vehicles ===
 Contributors: feedmymedia
 Donate link: https://www.lsdev.biz/product/tour-operator-vehicles/
-Tags: tour operator, lsx theme, accommodation, post type, destinations Requires at least: 4.3
+Tags: tour operator, lsx theme, accommodation, vehicles, destinations Requires at least: 4.3
 Tested up to: 4.9.4
 Requires PHP: 7.0
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 License: GPLv3

 Adds the vehicles post type to your tour operator website, which you can feature as part of destinations, accommodations and tours.